William Watts Sherman House: History

-The house was built in 1875–1876 by William Watts Sherman, of the banking firm Duncan Sherman & Co. of New York, and his first wife Annie Derby Rodgers Wetmore (daughter of William Shepard Wetmore of the nearby Chateau-sur-Mer).
+The house was built in 1875–1876 for William Watts Sherman, of the banking firm Duncan Sherman & Co. of New York, and his first wife Annie Derby Rodgers Wetmore (daughter of William Shepard Wetmore of the nearby Chateau-sur-Mer).
 It was designed by the architectural firm of Gambrill and Richardson, though there is no evidence of Gambrill's involvement in the design, and built by the Norcross Brothers.
 According to an article in the Newport Mercury (January 9, 1875), its frame was constructed in New Jersey and shipped to Newport for assembly.

 The original house was 2 1/2 stories in height and basically rectangular, about 53 by 81 ft in dimensions, with porte-cochere on the east facade, and two principal entrances on the west.
 Its first story was faced in pink granite ashlar, with higher stories of brick, shingle, and half-timbered stucco, diamond-panel windows grouped in long, horizontal bands, and five massive red brick chimneys.
 Trim materials included reddish sandstone and brownstone.
 The roof was steeply gabled, with a broad single gable in front and multiple sharp gables to the rear, all originally shingled in wood.
 Its interior organizes clusters of rooms about a spacious central stair hall.
 Circa 1877 unusual stained-glass windows by Daniel Cottier (but often credited to John LaFarge) were added; these have subsequently been sold.